More than 25 inches of rain floods Fort Lauderdale, most within 6 hours

 WATCH: Streets flooded in Fort Lauderdale

-The Fort Lauderdale-Hollywood International Airport experienced substantial flooding and will remain closed until at least noon Thursday.
+The Fort Lauderdale-Hollywood International Airport experienced substantial flooding and will remain closed to flight activity until at least 5 a.m.
+Friday.

 The airport's upper-level departures roadway reopened around 3 a.m.
-Thursday to allow drivers to pick up their family and friends who are still stuck at FLL.
+Thursday to allow drivers to pick up their family and friends who were still stuck at FLL.
 The lower-level arrivals road remains closed.

 Santos said there's a .2% chance of these rainfall amounts occurring at the airport within a 24-hour period, and a .1% chance of them occurring in a six-hour period.